cloudamqp/terraform-provider-cloudamqp/docs/resources/maintenance_window.md

 * `preferred_day`     - (Optional) Preferred day of the week when to schedule maintenance.
 * `preferred_time`    - (Optional) Preferred time (UTC) of the day when to schedule maintenance.
 * `automatic_updates` - (Optional/Computed) Allow scheduling of a maintenance for version update
-                        once a new LavinMQ version been released.
+                        when a new LavinMQ version been released.

 ### Valid preferred days